SpinLaunch: History

 SpinLaunch was founded in 2014 by Jonathan Yaney in Sunnyvale, California.
 The company's headquarters are in Long Beach.
 In 2020 it opened a launch site.
 SpinLaunch continued development of its 140,000 square-foot (13,000 m^{2}) corporate headquarters in Long Beach, and of its flight test facility at Spaceport America in New Mexico.

 In late 2021, SpinLaunch was named one of the "World's Best Employers in the Space Industry" by Everything Space, a recruitment platform specializing in the space industry.

 In March 2022, SpinLaunch was listed as one of the Top 100 Most Influential Companies of 2022 by Time Magazine.
 In April, SpinLaunch received a launch contract from NASA to test a payload.

 In May 2024, SpinLaunch named Chief Operating Officer David Wrenn as Chief Executive Officer, replacing Jonathan Yaney.
 No specific rationale for Yaney's "completed" departure from SpinLaunch was provided.

 In April 2025 after a long hiatus, the company announced a plan to develop a communications satellite constellation called Meridian consisting of 280 satellites, but they would be launched via conventional chemical rockets.
 It was still planning to develop kinetic launch systems and also announced a study to investigate Adak Island, Alaska as a launch site.

+In August 2025, the company announced the closure of a $30 million funding round to support the development of Meridian, which it expected to begin operating in the second half of 2026.